MicrosoftLearning/AI-102-AIEngineer/Instructions/15-computer-vision.md

 ## Get image categories

-The Computer Vision service can suggest *categories* for images, and within each category it can identify well-known landmarks.
+The Vision service can suggest *categories* for images, and within each category it can identify well-known landmarks.

 1. In the **AnalyzeImage** function, under the comment **Get image categories**, add the following code: